gemini-cli-extensions/cloud-sql-sqlserver/README.md

 ## Configuration

+Set the following environment variables before starting the Gemini CLI:

 * `CLOUD_SQL_MSSQL_PROJECT`: The GCP project ID.
 * `CLOUD_SQL_MSSQL_REGION`: The region of your Cloud SQL instance.
 * `CLOUD_SQL_MSSQL_INSTANCE`: The ID of your Cloud SQL instance.